trpc/trpc/www/docs/client/links/index.md

 [`httpBatchLink`](./httpBatchLink.md) is the recommended terminating link by tRPC.

+[`httpBatchStreamLink`](./httpBatchStreamLink.md) is the equivalent of `httpBatchLink` but for responses are streamed back individually instead of all together.

 [`httpLink`](./httpLink.md) and [`wsLink`](./wsLink.md) are other examples of terminating links.

 ## Managing context